Which statement best describes the difference between a homogeneo... | Study Prep in Pearson+

 1

-Step 1: Understand the definitions of homogeneous and heterogeneous mixtures.
-A homogeneous mixture has the same uniform appearance and composition throughout, meaning you cannot see different parts or phases with the naked eye.
+Understand the definition of a homogeneous mixture: it is a mixture that has a uniform composition and appearance throughout, meaning you cannot distinguish different parts or phases with the naked eye.

-Step 2: Recognize that a heterogeneous mixture consists of visibly different substances or phases, which means you can see distinct parts or layers within the mixture.
+Understand the definition of a heterogeneous mixture: it is a mixture where the different components or phases are visibly distinct and not uniformly distributed.

 Watch next